Bambo-Rambo/RNG-Guides/Gen6TidSidRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/ID/ID3.png)

-Press "Search" or "Calibrate and search" (if the tools hasn't calibrated already) and let it do the research for you - it will freeze while searching, don't worry.
+Press "Search" or "Calibrate and search" (if the tools hasn't calibrated already) and let it do the research for you.

-It shouldn't take long (considering everything was done right so far).

-When you get a result that satisfies you, copy paste the date from the cell directly to Citra RTC (the date format is identical for that purpose) and if everything was done right, you will get the same TinyMT state in CitraRNG:
+When you get a result, copy paste the date from the cell directly to Citra RTC (the date format is identical for that purpose) and if everything was done right, you will get the same TinyMT state in CitraRNG:

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/ID/ID4.png)